zhaojianbao/helloword/README.md

 # helloword
-hi,what are you doing ? you are fun.
+hi,what are you doing ?
 I likr node.js,you like?